stonewell/eim/README.md

 - [ ] guess indention of file
 - [ ] guess new line style of file
 - [ ] message buffer
+- [ ] quit should check all buffer status